Adelaide High School: Facilities

-Facilities that students have access to include a library, gymnasium, tennis, basketball and netball courts, cricket nets, four ovals (shared with the Adelaide City Council), Performing Arts Centre, science labs and lecture theatres.
+Student facilities include a library, gymnasium, tennis, basketball and netball courts, cricket nets, four ovals (shared with the Adelaide City Council), Performing Arts Centre, science labs and lecture theatres.
 The school also has a boatshed on the bank of the River Torrens which holds the school's many rowing boats and where the school's rowing crews train.
 It also has a shared rowing facility at West Lakes with Unley High School and Norwood Morialta High School.
 A new wing, the Charles Todd Wing, was added to the southern side of the school in 2015.
 Building 4, previously housing the Languages, Art and Library areas, was upgraded and now contains the Languages, Maths and Arts learning areas.
 In 2019, the school self-funded a Performing Arts Centre Refurbishment and in 2021, also saw a $24 million build in the centre of the school, in order to accommodate for the large intake of Year 7 students into the school.

 Sport

-Houses and Special Sport Programs
+Houses and special sport programs

-The school has four "houses" which students represent in sporting and other events within the school.
+The school has four houses, which students represent in sporting and other events within the school.
 The houses took their names from past principals of the school.
-The house names are: Adey (Red), Macghey (Blue), Morriss (Green), and West (Yellow).
-Sporting events include the intra-House Swimming Carnival and Athletics Carnival.
+The house names are: Adey (red), Macghey (blue), Morriss (green), and West (yellow).
+Sporting events include the intra-house swimming carnival and athletics carnival.
 The houses compete for the SJ Dowdy Cup, named after former Principal Stephen Dowdy.

-Adelaide High School has a range of girls' and boys' sporting teams and offers Special Interest Sporting Programs including cricket and rowing.
-The Adelaide High School Cricket Program provides the opportunity for talented cricketers from outside the school zone to enrol at the school, similar to the Adelaide High School Rowing Club, which incorporates a talent identification selection process whereby students from outside the school zone can apply to enrol at the school.
+Adelaide High School has a range of girls' and boys' sporting teams and offers special interest sporting programs including cricket and rowing.
+The Adelaide High School cricket program provides the opportunity for talented cricketers from outside the school zone to enrol at the school, similar to the Adelaide High School rowing club, which incorporates a talent identification selection process whereby students from outside the school zone can apply to enrol at the school.

-Both Special Entry Programs participate in games and regattas throughout the year which lead up to the main events.
+Both special entry programs participate in games and regattas throughout the year which lead up to the main events.
 The 5 Highs Cricket Carnival is held in December against Melbourne High School, Sydney Boys High School, Brisbane State High School and Kent Street Senior High School.
 The major rowing event is the Head of the River Regatta held in March or April.
 This regatta was jointly founded in 1922 by Adelaide High School and St Peter's College.
 Other sporting trips have the volleyball teams travelling to the Australian Volleyball Schools Cup in Melbourne, in December.